Stop Hobnobbing With Wike, South-South APC Tells Party Leaders

 “It is unfortunate that the influx of such APC chieftains into the State has proved highly discouraging to members of the Rivers State chapter of the APC who are striving and strategizing daily on how to win positions in the state during the forthcoming general elections.

-“The earlier this unholy pilgrimage of our highly revered party stalwarts to Rivers state is nipped in the bud by the National Leadership of the party, the better for APC’s chances in the forthcoming elections in the state,” he said.
+“The earlier this unholy pilgrimage of our highly revered party stalwarts to Rivers state is nipped in the bud by the National Leadership of the party, the better for APC’s chances in the forthcoming elections in the state.”

-He insisted that Rivers State is critical for APC in winning the forthcoming presidential, governorship and legislative elections in South-South geo-political zone in 2023.
+He insisted that Rivers State is critical for APC in winning the forthcoming presidential, governorship and legislative elections in the South-South geo-political zone.

 He commended President Muhammadu Buhari for his avowed support for all APC candidates towards winning the 2023 elections in every state of the federation.